ropensci-archive/roweb2/content/blog/2018-04-26-rectangling-onboarding.md

 reviewers create or revive their GitHub account especially for reviewing?

-Rather than enlarging my current dataset, I’ll present its analysis in two further blog posts answering the questions “How much work is rOpenSci onboarding?” and “How to characterize the social weather of rOpenSci onboarding?”.
-In case you’re too impatient, in the meantime you can dive into this blog post by Augustina Ragwitz about [measuring open-source influence beyond commits](https://developer.ibm.com/code/2018/03/01/countering-bean-counting-open-source-influence-beyond-commits/) and this one by rOpenSci co-founder Scott Chamberlain about [exploring git commits with `git2r`](https://recology.info/2018/02/git-commits/).
+Rather than enlarging my current dataset, I'll present its analysis in two further blog posts answering the questions "How much work is rOpenSci onboarding?" and "How to characterize the social weather of rOpenSci onboarding?".
+In case you're too impatient, in the meantime you can dive into this blog post by Augustina Ragwitz about [measuring open-source influence beyond commits](https://developer.ibm.com/code/2018/03/01/countering-bean-counting-open-source-influence-beyond-commits/) and this one by rOpenSci co-founder Scott Chamberlain about [exploring git commits with `git2r`](https://recology.info/2018/02/git-commits/).